dwarvesf/playground/Engineering/Finite-state automata.md

 author: Nguyen Xuan Anh
 ---

-## What are finite state automata?
+## What are finite-state automata?
 A **finite state automaton (FSM)** (**FSA**, plural: automata), or better known as a state machine, is a mathematical model of with a constraint such that the abstract machine can be only and exactly be one of a finite number of states at any point in time.
 Finite state here is typically represented as a string or equivalent enumeration.

 ## Mathematical Model